Malargüe: Transportation

 Malargüe is linked to the north of Mendoza by National Route 40.
 This route continues south, entering Neuquén Province, but is only partially built and not well maintained beyond Malargüe City.

 Air traffic in the area (only local flights) is served by the Comodoro D. Ricardo Salomón Airport.
 Aerolíneas Argentinas and American Jet offer services, as of 2021, to this airport.

 Astronomic and space center

 Malargüe is also home to the Pierre Auger Observatory, an international physics experiment searching for ultra-high-energy cosmic rays.

 The European Space Agency began construction of a deep space ground station 30 km south of Malargüe in 2010.
-It became operational in early 2013 Malargüe Station and is the third 35m dish in its ESTRACK network.
+Malargüe Station became operational in early 2013 and is the third 35m dish in its ESTRACK network.